kubedb/cli/docs/guides/postgres/snapshot/instant_backup.md

 ---
 title: Instant Backup of PostgreSQL
 menu:
-  docs_0.8.0:
+  docs_0.9.0-beta.0:
     identifier: pg-instant-backup-snapshot
     name: Instant Backup
     parent: pg-snapshot-postgres
     weight: 10
-menu_name: docs_0.8.0
+menu_name: docs_0.9.0-beta.0
 section_menu_id: guides
 ---
 > New to KubeDB?
 Please start [here](/docs/concepts/README.md).

-# KubeDB Snapshot
+# Database Snapshot

 KubeDB operator maintains another Custom Resource Definition (CRD) for database backups called Snapshot.
 Snapshot object is used to take backup or restore from a backup.
+For more details about Snapshot please visit [here](/docs/concepts/snapshot.md).

+This tutorial will show how to take instant backup of PostgreSQL database deployed with KubeDB.

 ## Before You Begin

 At first, you need to have a Kubernetes cluster, and the kubectl command-line tool must be configured to communicate with your cluster.
 If you do not already have a cluster, you can create one by using [minikube](https://github.com/kubernetes/minikube).

 Now, install KubeDB cli on your workstation and KubeDB operator in your cluster following the steps [here](/docs/setup/install.md).